-- Gain an understanding of the operational aspects of Dollar Tree, and are able to follow them.
+- Gain an understanding of the operational aspects of Dollar Tree, and can follow them.

-- Develop an understanding of Dollar Tree’s culture, mission, and values, and are able to demonstrate them.
+- Develop an understanding of Dollar Tree’s culture, mission, and values, and can demonstrate them.

-- Develop an understanding of Dollar Tree’s resources, and are able to utilize them.
+- Develop an understanding of Dollar Tree’s resources, and can utilize them.

 - Develop a routine that you will implement in your own store.

 Assistant Manager-in-Training Program at Dollar Tree

 If you aren’t sure you want to jump right into being a store manager at Dollar Tree, you can test the waters as an assistant manager.